Find PAN Card Number

 Choose the “My Account” option from the profile settings drop-down menu.

-The details of PAN will be displayed on the screen, which includes:
+The details of the PAN will be displayed on the screen, which includes:

 - The name of the taxpayer

-Note: The facility can also be utilized to track the status of your PAN application.
+The facility mentioned above can also be utilized to track the status of an assessee’s PAN application.